 - Long useful life.
 Sprayed polyurethane foam is a material that maintains its properties during the useful life of the building, guaranteeing its durability.

-- And finally, the advantage we are analyzing in this article: the impermeability of the facade against rainwater.
+- And finally, the advantage we are analyzing in this article, which is the impermeability of the facade against rainwater.

 The importance of watertightness in ventilated facades